dopeboy/curriculum-2.0/units/2-HTML/README.md

 #Unit 2 - HTML

 ##Synopsis
 This unit introduces the student to the fundamentals of web design using HTML and CSS.
-The first lesson begins with students creating simple web pages using basic html tags.
+It asssumes no background knowledge in HTML at all.
+By the end of the unit every student is expected to have a completed 4-page website that uses a multitude of HTML and CSS tags.

 ##Lessons